+Beijing is situated in northern China, surrounded by Hebei Province to the north, east, and south, and Tianjin municipality to the southeast.
+These three areas form the Bejing-Tianjin-Hebei metropolitan area, one of China’s mega city clusters.
 Beijing is the capital of the People’s Republic of China and is one of China’s four directly controlled municipalities along with Tianjin, Chongqing and Shanghai.
 The Municipality covers 14 urban and suburban districts and two rural counties.
 It has an area of 16,800 square km, slightly smaller than Kuwait.
 The city has been at the heart of China’s political and cultural development for over 800 years.
 Today, it is China’s governmental epicenter and a major national transport hub.
-It is also one of China’s most important business centers; most of China’s state-owned industries headquartered in its environs, and it is home to 41 Fortune Global 500 companies.
+It is also one of China’s most important business centers.
+Most of China’s state-owned industries are headquartered in its environs.

 Beijing fell from Khitan into Jurchen hands in 1122.
 By 1153, Beijing had become the Jurchen’s Central Capital called Zhongdu.
 During this time, Zhongdu expanded significantly and became admired for the beauty of its palaces and great halls.
 In 1213, Beijing was attacked by Ghengis Khan who proceeded to burn a large part of the city to the ground in 1215.
 It was said that Beijing’s fires burned for a month.